All 8 sample page(s) are viewable on-line.

 End of Lesson - Thanks, Hope You Enjoyed It!

-Related Lessons for Navigating the C Major Scale at this time.
+Related Lessons for Navigating the C Major Scale.

 Learn the recognize the key signature for C Major and A Minor.
 Learn their corresponding Major and Natural Minor scales with basic ukulele chords for each scale.
 Sometimes called the learning key, the key of C Major is one of the easiest keys to memorize and begin using.